This post may contain affiliate links. Please read our disclosure for more information.

 Once someone has a business going, what is your best advice to help it grow quickly?

-I definitely recommend that a person network as much as they can.
+I definitely recommend that a person networks as much as they can.
 Through networking, you can make friends with those in your industry, learn new tips to improve your business, stay motivated with your business (because you’re surrounding yourself with other successful people in a similar business as yours), and more.

 What are some of the most important traits that a successful blogger/business owner need to possess?